paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 Similar considerations are possible for data collected during operations.

-It should be emphasized that Eq. {eq}`Equation Method 6.13` and Eq. {eq}`Equation Method 6.14` are valid only for constant failure rates.
+It should be emphasized that Eq. {eq}`Equation_method_6_13` and Eq. {eq}`Equation_method_6_14` are valid only for constant failure rates.
 Another important assumption is that the observed failure times are from the same population, i.e. the failure rate is the same for all tested parts.
 The same is true for the alternative estimation methods discussed in the following.

 Equations for Bayesian updating with the analytic approach using a conjugate Gamma prior are given in {numref}`method_7_5_1` ({numref}`method-table7-2`).
-Without prior information, the results are equivalent to Eq. {eq}`Equation Method 6.13` and Eq. {eq}`Equation Method 6.14` above.
+Without prior information, the results are equivalent to Eq. {eq}`Equation_method_6_13` and Eq. {eq}`Equation_method_6_14` above.
 However, the failure rate is modelled with a Gamma distribution with support for positive values only, which is more consistent that the asymptotic Normal distribution assumption in the Maximum Likelihood method.

 Another well-known approach to quantify the statistical uncertainty associated with data-based failure rate estimates is the use of confidence intervals.
 For the Exponential model, a $1 - \alpha$ confidence interval can be derived analytically, leading to the following interval estimate: